IBM/couchbackup/README.md

 **N.B.**

 * **couchbackup does not do CouchDB replication as such, it simply streams through a database's `_changes` feed, and uses `POST /db/_bulk_get` to fetch the documents, storing the documents it finds on disk.**
+* **couchbackup does not backup attachments, it is recommended to store attachments directly in an object store.**

 ## Installation